tbellembois/gobkm/README.md

 # GoBkm

-GoBkm is an *ultra minimalist single user online bookmark manager* inspired by <http://sitebar.org/> written in [Go](https://golang.org/).
+GoBkm is an *ultra minimalist single user online bookmark manager* inspired by <http://sitebar.org/> written in [Go](https://golang.org/) and GopherJS.
 It is designed to run on a remote server (I run it on a [RaspberryPi](https://www.raspberrypi.org/)) and accessed remotely.

 The purpose of this project was to study the Go programming language (OOP, databases, HTML templates, learning curve).